Are there any conditions that prevent us from having a dental implant in Iran? Are there any restrictions on dental implants?

 Chemotherapy and radiotherapy

-Radiotherapy can limit the use of dental implants especially on the back of the jaw and have an adverse effect on dental implants outcome.
+Radiotherapy can limit the use of implants especially on the back of the jaw and have an adverse effect on implants outcome.
 Therefore, patients undergoing radiotherapy, especially in the maxillofacial area, are advised to postpone dental implants until the end of treatment.
 Because radiotherapy has toxic effects on oral and dental tissues and may delay the healing of gingival tissue after dental implant placement.

 Patients undergoing chemotherapy also have lower immunity, which is why they are more at risk for infection after dental implants.
 Therefore, patients undergoing chemotherapy or radiation therapy are advised to treat their oral conditions only in very urgent cases.
 Doctors warn people who intend to have a dental implant in less than three months after the end of their chemotherapy and less than six months after the end of their radiotherapy because of the possibility of implant failure and also Infection of their gingival tissue.
-Of course, after the end of these treatments and passing the recovery period, it is possible to have a dental implant.
+Of course, after the end of these treatments and passing the recovery period, it is possible to have a implant.

 Immune system diseases